-Mr Flores, the gangster, was widely-known among Mexico’s political class, a straight-talking outlaw who acted as he pleased – in defiance of the corrupt authorities – not only because of his money and personality but also because he felt no guilt.
+Mr Flores, the gangster, was widely-known among Mexico’s political class, a straight-talking outlaw who acted in defiance of corrupt officials – not only because of his money and personality but also because he felt no guilt.

 In Mexico, why should he?

 Justification or rationale?

 Three reasons, I think, explain why most Mexican men (under similar circumstances) would act as Rafa allegedly did:

 First, Mexicans generally don’t judge right and wrong on the basis of legality, for Mexicans (in general) are not law-and-order people.
 After hundreds of years of unfair and unjust laws, they do not equate law with morality.
 This attitude is reflected in everyday life.
 Ordinary people reluctantly hand over mordidas (“little bites”) to cops and bureaucrats because they know that at every single level of society, money and interests are what drive law.
 Guadalajara, Monterrey, Cancun, Mexico City… every Mexican town is awash in laundered money; some claim that it accounts for nearly half the economy.
 Few Mexicans could resist the temptation of doing what Marquez allegedly did: a non-violent act that helped his friend avoid government scrutiny.

 Second, Rafael is part of the Mexican sport elite.
 As you ascend the socio-economic ladder in Mexico, especially in entertainment, sports and politics, it becomes harder and harder to resist the lure of corruption.
 This happens everywhere, including Italy, USA and France, but in Mexico, it’s difficult to find a single executive or politician without first-hand exposure to graft “in-your-face”.
 Fortunately, Mexicans are fairly open about being corrupt; they regard it as unavoidable.